Duranson1/Syncretic/README.md

 - Main menu theme added

-### Translations
+### Work in Progress
-To translate the game to your language, find your according language pack found [here](https://github.com/telvarost/Languagepacks/tree/main/languagepacks), and download it to the "languagepacks" folder
+- Translations are currently in the works, and unfortunately, only English is supported as of now
+- A Discord RPC for this modpack is also being worked on, as it isn't currently compatible

 ### Important Notes